lezgoCode/She-is-an-asset/content/events/hard-target-fundamentals.md

 ---
-title: "She's An Asset-Hard "
+title: "She's An Asset-Hard Target Fundamentals: Awareness, Resiliency & Firearms"
 description: For women seeking a welcoming and supportive space to learn about firearms, self-protection, and resiliency with confidence.
 date: 2025-10-09T09:00:00.000Z